major rivers and lakes in Virginia

-What we see today is a brief snapshop, in geologic time.
-In another billion years, old mountains will be flattened by erosion, new mountains will be uplifted by tectonic forces, and rivers will move their channels as the perpetual process of erosion continues to reshape the landscape.
+The topography that we see today is a brief snapshot in geologic time.
+In another 50 million years old mountains will be flattened by erosion, new mountains will be uplifted by tectonic forces, and rivers will move their channels as the perpetual process of erosion continues to reshape the landscape.

 Today the Blue Ridge and Allegheny Front are the primary topographic features directing water towards the east or west.
 Virginia's rivers have been carrying sediments downstream, reshaping the surface of the state, for eons.
 The New River was flowing even before the continents smashed into each other 300 million years ago, before "thundering lizards" left their dinosaur tracks in the sandstones of Triassic Basins.

 Most Virginia rivers were redirected by the Appalachian Orogeny, 300 million years ago, and subsequent creation of the Atlantic Ocean.
 The New River is unique because it continued to flow through its old channel, and cut through the Appalachian Mountains as they rose.
 The current New River Gorge in West Virginia is just the most recent demonstration of how the energy in the New River's falling water can defeat the strength of rising rock...